- HHS plans to release nearly 300,000 monkeypox vaccine doses to stop the outbreak.

 “Including social distancing, masking, increasing ventilation, and staying home if we are sick,” said Newman.
 “Hand hygiene is also really key since this is a DNA virus which is better suited to survive on surfaces.”

-According to Dr. Alex Li, deputy chief medical officer, L.A.
+Dr. Alex Li, deputy chief medical officer, L.A.
 Care Health Plan, there is no need for panic.

 “The CDC is monitoring this situation very closely,” he said.